FHantke/brave-browser-wiki/P3A.md

 See https://github.com/brave/brave-core/blob/master/components/misc_metrics/language_metrics.cc#L26-L210 for an ordered list of answers.

+### Q141: Do you have a payment method saved in your autofill settings?
+`Brave.Autofill.PaymentMethodPresent`

+0. No
+1. Yes

 ## Metrics Proposed/Under Development

 Metrics in various states of development can be found in the `brave-browser` issue log with the `feature/new-metric` label: